 International Students and Non-United States Citizens

-Non-U.S. citizens, students on Permanent Resident Status (Green Card) and student on a non-immigrant F-1 Visa, should consult with the Assistant Dean and Director of International Education to make sure that all their U.S. immigration paperwork is in place for their re-entry to the United States
+Non-U.S. citizens, students on Permanent Resident Status (Green Card) and student on a non-immigrant F-1 Visa, should consult with Dean Cann to make sure that all their U.S. immigration paperwork is in place for their re-entry to the United States

 A visa is official permission to visit a country and is granted by the government of that country.
 Visa formats vary considerably, from a stamp in the passport to an official document with photo attached.